kottster/kottster/docs/ui/use-page-hook.md

 ---
-description: "Use the usePage hook to get the current page ID and navigation item in Kottster."
+description: "Use the usePage hook to get the current page key and page object in Kottster."
 ---

 # usePage hook

-The `usePage` hook is a custom React hook that returns the current page ID and navigation item.
+The [`usePage`](https://kottster.app/api-reference/functions/_kottster_react.usePage.html) hook is a React hook that returns the current page ID and the page object.

-Example usage:
+**Example usage:**

 ```jsx [app/pages/example/index.jsx]
 import { Page, usePage } from '@kottster/react';